lezhnev74/window-spec/README.md

-notes:
-- if abs time recognition fail?
-- add more tests for window building

 # Window Language Parser (in Go)

 A window is a term from the time series domain.
 It is a period of time.